skeeto/w64devkit/README.md

 do not depend on extra runtime DLLs.
 You will never need to distribute a DLL with your binary unless you explicitly choose to do so.

+## Optimized for size

+The language runtimes in w64devkit are optimized for size, so it produces particularly small binaries when programs are also optimized for size (`-Os`) during compilation.
+If your program only uses the `printf` family of functions with MSVC-compatable directivies (i.e. limited to C89), and you want even smaller binaries, you can avoid embdedding the Mingw-w64's improved implementation by setting `__USE_MINGW_ANSI_STDIO` to 0 before including any headers.

+    $ cc -Os -D__USE_MINGW_ANSI_STDIO=0 ...

 ## Fortran support

 Only C and C++ are included by default, but w64devkit also has full